cloudacademypilot/azure-ai-ml-document-processing-lab/steps/04_extract_data_using_custom_models/documentation.md

 ![Custom model page](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/04_extract_data_using_custom_models/assets/1.1.1.png)
 ![Custom model page](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/04_extract_data_using_custom_models/assets/1.1.png)

-2. On the create project dialog, provide a name for your project, optionally a description, and select continue.
+2. On the Enter project details page, provide a name for your project, optionally a description, and select continue.
 ![Create project dialog](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/04_extract_data_using_custom_models/assets/1.2.png)

-3. On the next step in the workflow, choose your Form Recognizer resource before you select continue.
+3. On the next step, under Configure service resource page, select your subscription, resource group and your Form Recognizer resource and select continue.
 ![Create project dialog](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/04_extract_data_using_custom_models/assets/1.3.png)

-4. Next select the storage account containing your custom model training dataset.
+4. Next under Connect training data source page, select your subscription, resource group and the storage account containing your custom model training dataset.
 Enter _fr-assets_ in the _Blob container_ field.
 Enter _template-model-training-dataset_ in the _Folder path_ field.
 Once your storage account is configured, select continue.
 ![Create project dialog](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/04_extract_data_using_custom_models/assets/1.4.png)

 5. Finally, review your project settings and select Create Project to create a new project.
 You should now be in the labeling window and see the files in your dataset listed.